dfilan/daniels_tiny_reversi_bot/README.md

 Ways to get even better:
 - Get stats for how much of tree is being pruned
-- API for bots to compete against other bots
 - Stored games that bots can access to improve heuristic functions

 Housekeeping: